vdunbar/bash-text-analysis/2_techniques.md

 bodies
 ```

-One may also specifically search for compound terms, otherwise known as `n-grams`, where `n` represents the number of words in the compound term.
+In a related way, one may also specifically search for compound terms, commonly referred to as `n-grams`, where `n` represents the number of words in the compound term.
 Frequencies of `n-grams` can also be searched for, where instead of specifying the terms to find, we get the relative frequency of clusters of terms.
 A frequency count of proper names in a document then might query it for `bi-grams`.

 ## Concordance

 Whereas collocation is primarily about the positional relationship between words, and as a tool can be applied to a quantitative analysis of a text, concordance is much more rooted in context.
-And while concordance can help to identify collocation, the process of analyzing concordances is richer.
+And while concordance can help to identify collocation, the process of analyzing concordances is richer still.

 A typical display for reading concordances would look something like one of the two following screen captures: